 3. While applying the Volunteer would be able to

 a.
 View all schools requesting for volunteer services block and district wise.

 b.
-View schools in a particular area (by name of city, municipal corporation, block, gram panchayat)
+View schools in a particular area (by name of the city, municipal corporation, block, gram panchayat)

 c.
 View schools based on a geo-location.